geerlingguy/ansible-role-haproxy/README.md

 Available variables are listed below, along with default values (see `defaults/main.yml`):

+    haproxy_socket: /var/lib/haproxy/stats

+The socket through which HAProxy can communicate (for admin purposes or statistics).
+To disable/remove this directive, set `haproxy_socket: ''` (an empty string).

     haproxy_chroot: /var/lib/haproxy

 The jail directory where chroot() will be performed before dropping privileges.
 To disable/remove this directive, set `haproxy_chroot: ''` (an empty string).
 Only change this if you know what you're doing!